 Meet the Faculty

-Professor Zhou is active in teaching, research, and engagement.
-She oversees an PNW interdisciplinary research center and a nation-wide steel consortium, as well as ME/CE graduate programs
+Professor Zhou, Director of the Center for Innovation through Visualization and Simulation (CIVS) and Director of the Steel Manufacturing Simulation and Visualization Consortium (SMSVC), is active in teaching, research, and engagement.
+She oversees an PNW interdisciplinary research center and a nation-wide steel consortium.

 Assistant Professor of Mechanical Engineering

 Dr. Yun Liu obtained his PhD from Purdue University, West Lafayette, in 2016 and joined Purdue Northwest as an Assistant Professor in 2017.